IBM/zopeneditor-sample/README-VSCODE.md

 }
 ```

-- This setting will now recognise any file names that include strings such as `.COBOL, .COB, .COPYBOOK, .COBCOY, .COPY` as COBOL files.
+- Such a setting will now be used to recognise any file names, including data set and member names, which contain strings such as `.COBOL, .COB, .COPYBOOK, .COBCOY, .COPY` as COBOL files.

 - Libraries setting is basically used when in the cobol program you have statements such as `COPY <COPYBOOK_NAME> IN <LIBRARY_NAME>` or `COPY <COPYBOOK_NAME> OF <LIBRARY_NAME>` which finds a library name in the libraries setting of Cobol Property Group and it will look into the folder path that you've provided in locations for that library name to resolve the copybook.
 You can provide multiple libraries within the Cobol-Property-Group.